-- All in-stream works will be completed outside the sensitive period for freshwater fish, by 30th September. - In-stream works will be carried out within a dry working area.
-The contractor is responsible for designing and implementing the dry working area and will provide a method statement for review prior to works commencing. - The works will be carried out following SEPA Guidance for Pollution Prevention (GPP), including for example GPP1, 5, and 21. - All relevant SEPA General Binding Rules (GBRs) will be followed, such as GBR 6, 9, 10B and 13. - All conditions of the SEPA CAR registration (CAR/R/5005284) will be adhered to during works.. - Standard working practices to comply with The Water Environment (Controlled Activities) (Scotland) Regulations 2011 (as amended) for works in or near water are detailed in the SEMP and will be adhered to on site. - No discharges into any watercourses or drainage systems will be permitted.
+- All in-stream works are aimed to be completed by the 30th of September, and no in-stream works will be carried out beyond 15th October, following previous advice from the Cromarty DSFB regarding the sensitive period for freshwater fish for this scheme. - In-stream works will be carried out within a dry working area.
+The contractor is responsible for designing and implementing the dry working area and will provide a method statement for review prior to works commencing. - The works will be carried out following SEPA Guidance for Pollution Prevention (GPP), including for example GPP1, 5, and 21. - All relevant SEPA GBRs will be followed, including GBR 6, 9 and 10B. - All conditions of the CAR Registration (CAR/R/5005262) will be adhered to on site. - Standard working practices to comply with The Water Environment (Controlled Activities) (Scotland) Regulations 2011 (as amended) for works in or near water are detailed in the SEMP and will be adhered to on site. - No discharges into any watercourses or drainage systems will be permitted.
 Appropriate containment measures will be in place to prevent any loss of construction materials into the water environment. - Concrete batching will be carried out on an impermeable surface at least 10m away from drains and water bodies. - An incident response (contingency) plan will be put in place to reduce the risk from pollution incidents or accidental spillages.
 All necessary containment equipment, including suitable spill kits (for oil and chemicals) will be available on site, quickly accessible if needed, and staff trained in their use. - All spills will be logged and reported.
 In the event of any spills into the water environment, all works will stop, and the incident will be reported to the project manager and the BEAR Scotland Environmental Team.
-SEPA will be informed of any such incident as soon as possible using the SEPA Pollution Hotline. - All plant and equipment will be regularly inspected for any signs of damage and leaks.
-A checklist will be present to make sure that the checks have been carried out. - Storage of hazardous material, oil and fuel containers will be distanced more than 10m away from any watercourses.
+SEPA will be informed of any such incident as soon as possible using the SEPA Pollution Hotline.

-- If required, a designated refuelling area will be identified.
+- All plant and equipment will be regularly inspected for any signs of damage and leaks.
+A checklist will be present to make sure that the checks have been carried out. - Storage of hazardous material, oil and fuel containers will be distanced more than 10m away from any watercourses. - If required, a designated refuelling area will be identified.
 Fuel bowsers will be stored on an impermeable area and will be fully bunded.
 This will be distanced more than 10m from any watercourses. - During refuelling of smaller mobile plant, a funnel will be used, and drip trays will be in place.
 Care will be taken to reduce the chance of spillages.
 Spill kits will be quickly accessible to capture any spills should they occur.
-The ground / stone around the site of a spill will be removed, double bagged and taken off site as special contaminated waste. - Generators and static plant may have the potential to leak fuel and / or other hydrocarbons and will have bunding with a capacity of 110%.
+The ground / stone around the site of a spill will be removed, double bagged and taken off site as special waste. - Generators and static plant may have the potential to leak fuel and / or other hydrocarbons and will have bunding with a capacity of 110%.
 If these are not bunded then drip trays must also be supplied beneath the equipment with a capacity of 110%.